Mayamokhshari/Maya/README.md

 ## 🔍 About Me
-I’m Maya, a data and ML specialist with 3+ years of experience in machine learning, Generative AI, and applied statistics, building models and data products that support measurable business outcomes.
+I’m Maya, a data and ML specialist with 4+ years of experience in machine learning, Generative AI, and applied statistics, building models and data products that support measurable business outcomes.

 ## 💼 Background & Expertise

-- **Professional Journey**: Spent two years in fintech as a data scientist, and 2 years in healthcare as a data analyst.
-I was a mathematics tutor expert in statiostical and limear Algebra.
+- **Professional Journey**: I Spent two years in at HiWEB which is in the telecommunication industry as a data and ML Consultant, and 2 years in an Insurance company, Saman Insurance, as a data scientist.
+Besides, I was a mathematics tutor expert in statiostical and linear Algebra.

 - **Education**: I hold a BSc and MSc in Biomedical Engineering, as well as a professional diploma in Artificial Intelligence from the Université du Québec à Montréal.